- In the top left corner of your Gmail inbox, click Gmail.

 - In the General tab, find the “Create contacts for auto-complete” setting and choose I’ll add contacts myself.

 - In the bottom right corner, click the red circle with the +.

 - Type in the contact's name.

-If the contact's name is suggested below, you can click to add them, then click the pencil icon in the top-right to edit their information.
+If the contact's name is suggested below, you can click to add them, then click the pencil icon in the top right to edit their information.

 - Click Create.

-- Click on the gray text that you'd like to edit.
+- Click the gray text that you'd like to edit.
 For example, if you want to add a nickname, click the text "Add a nickname."
 The gray text will go away when you start typing in the new information.

-- When you're done, in the top-right, click Save.
+- In the top right, click Save.

 Vivian is a Gmail expert and the author of this help page.
 Leave her feedback about this help page.